Frequently Asked Questions

 After you hit “Search” the results will appear below.
 These results can be filtered by location, search radius, and skills.
 In addition, you can sort the results by “most recent” or “most relevant.”
 A map view icon allows you to view the apprenticeship opportunities on a map.

 After you have identified an opportunity of interest to you, you can click on it to see the full job description.
 If you want to apply for the apprenticeship, hit the “apply” button on the upper right-hand corner of the listing.
-This button will take you to the job listing source page where you can complete the application process.
+This button will take you to the job listing website where you can complete the application process.

 Q: Do you earn college credit while participating in apprenticeship programs?